JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

-Across the two observational programs, we selected 28 and 14 AGN from the parent samples of 110 and 99 galaxies, respectively.
-This corresponds to an AGN fraction of 24$\pm$5 \% and 14$\pm$4 \%, and a combined AGN fraction from the two programs of 20$\pm$3 \%.
 In Figure \ref{fig:AGN_fraction}, we show the AGN fraction as a function of redshift.
 We plot the AGN fraction from 1210 and 3215 programs as red stars and squares and the combined dataset as blue points.
 The AGN fraction is consistent with being constant across all redshifts within 1$\sigma$.

 The fraction of AGN between the two tiers is consistent within 1.5$\sigma$ of each other.
 Although this difference is statistically not significant, it is worth discussing the apparent decrease of AGN in the 3215 program, despite this program being a factor of 1.5-3$\times$ deeper than 1210 program.
 In the 3215 observations, only two AGN host galaxies were selected based on \HeIIl4686, compared to nine in the 1210 program.
 This is primarily due to the lack of Band 2 R1000 observations in 3215, which results in no constraints of \HeIIl4686 for redshifts 2.8--5.4.
 As discussed above, this similar issue is also plaguing the BPT selection using the \NIIs emission line, and hence we do not select any AGN using the diagnostics in BPT either.